mstrlaw/mstrlaw/src/posts/2021-12-25-coronavirus-side-effects-may-include-erosion-of-privacy.md

 ---
 layout: post.hbs
-title: "Coronavirus: Side Effects May Include Erosion of Privacy"
+title: Coronavirus' Side Effects Include Erosion of Privacy?
 summary: Extreme societal events are always an opportunity to bring people and nations together<sup>1</sup>.
 But they can also put at risk our individual freedoms.